***Dublin International Film Festival's 2024 Submissions are now open!***

 For full list of winners visit our previous recipients page on diff.ie

-The documentary jury chose "Confucian Dream" as the winner of the Virgin Media Dublin International Film Festival 2020 Documentary Competition.
+The documentary jury chose "Notes From Sheepland" as the winner of the Dublin International Film Festival 2023 Documentary Competition.

 DUBLIN HUMAN RIGHTS FILM AWARD

-"Herself" was announced as the winner of the recently relaunched Dublin Human Rights Film Award, a partnership with the Irish Council for Civil Liberties (ICCL).
-Liam Cunningham was also awarded a Lifetime Contribution Award in 2020.
+"406 Days" was announced as the 2023 winner of the Dublin Human Rights Film Award, a partnership with the Irish Council for Civil Liberties (ICCL) with a Special commendation to 'My Imaginary Country'.

 Audience Award Feature Winners: